quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 --- abstract

-This document describes a QUIC extension for an endpoint to control its peer's delaying of acknowledgments.
+This document specifies a QUIC extension for an endpoint to request its peer to change its behavior in sending or delaying of acknowledgments.

 --- note_Note_to_Readers